cchaglund/visreg-test/README.md

 1. Install dependencies: `npm install`
 2. Give execute permissions to the script: chmod +x visreg.sh
 3. Run the script: ./visreg.sh and follow the instructions
-4. Add suite folder to cypress/e2e directory (read more below)
+4. Add suite folder(s) to cypress/e2e directory
-5. Add the base urls to the fixtures/urls.json file

 The script will use cypress to generate snapshots of the different **suites**, located in cypress/e2e (use the _example_ folder as a reference):

-- endpoints.js contains the list of endpoints to test, including elements to black out (optional)
+- **endpoints.ts** contains the list of endpoints to test, including elements to black out (optional)
-- viewport.js contains the list of viewports to test
+- **viewport.ts** contains the list of viewports to test
-- snaps.cy.ts contains the cypress code to generate the snapshots
+- **snaps.cy.ts** contains the cypress code to generate the snapshots

 There are 3 **types** of test: